termigator1359/Calamity-Boss-Guide/prehm/EoC.md

 * **Strategy:**

     * Make a big platform and run while he tags along.
 Second layer of platforms would be beneficial for turning around - hook to them and jump off while you're flying.
-If you’re afraid of him hitting you with one of his mad dashes - don’t worry, AI tries to predict where you’re gonna go next and always misses if you have Hermes Boots at the very least.
+If you're afraid of him hitting you with one of his mad dashes - don't worry, AI tries to predict where you're gonna go next and always misses if you have Hermes Boots at the very least.
 Facetanking is discouraged on Rev+.